csae1152/CassandraForBeginners/README.md

 Smarter Snitches and Strategies
 ===============================

+What is a Snitch?

+A snitch determines which data centers and racks are to be written to and read from.
+The job of a snitch is to simply determine relative host proximity.
+Hence, if a node has 3 options to copy the data, which host should it select?
+Which host should it prefer the data from?

+If this is the kind of information the host would like to receive, it will call a particular snitch to see which host is relatively nearer.
+Snitches gather information about network topology.
+Depending on what type of snitch is being used, they will be aware about the network topology a person is using and they can efficiently route the requests.

+For a single data center cluster, using the default simple snitch is sufficient.
+Therefore, a simple snitch is nothing but it is a rack unaware snitch.
+It does not know about the racks and data centers in a cluster.
+It does not have any information, so it will assume there are no racks and it will choose the nearest host in terms of the network bandwidth available.
+It wont consider whether it has to prefer a node from the same rack or same data center.
+But other replicas available are rack aware and there are different types of snitches.

 Types of Snitches

 Simple Snitch- It has the strategy of placing the copy of the row on the next available node walking clockwise through the nodes.